asr/fotc/Draft/FOTC/Program/ABP/README.txt

 -- The alternating bit protocol: A program using co-inductive types
 ------------------------------------------------------------------------------

-In this directory we formalize alternating bit protocol [1].
+In this directory we formalize the alternating bit protocol [1].

 [1] Peter Dybjer and Herbert Sander.
 A functional programming approach
     to the specification and verification of concurrent